Janata Bank: History

 Bangladesh Bank sought an explanation of the loans to AnonTex Group from managing director of the bank, Md Abdus Salam Azad.
 The group had laundered the money outside of Bangladesh using false invoicing of capital machinery.
 The loans were provided following an approval letter by Mizanur Rahman Akon, deputy general manager of Bangladesh Bank, without approval of Financial Integrity and Customer Services Department.
 Janata Bank tried to delay the loans to AnonTex Group from being declared defaulted by Bangladesh Bank which allowed the group to borrow more money from the bank.
-The Minister of Finance AMA Muhith spoke in favor of AnonTex Group after meeting it's chairperson.
+The Minister of Finance AMA Muhith spoke in favor of AnonTex Group after meeting its chairperson.

 The Bank had also loaned 12.3 billion taka to Thermax Group which also defaulted.
 It was 27 percent of the capital base of Janata Bank.
 The Bank provided 34.43 billion taka loan to Crescent Group which also defaulted.
 Crescent Group is owned by MA Kader and Abdul Aziz, two brothers, who also own Jaaz Multimedia.
 Anti-Corruption Commission had found Crescent Group embezzled money from Janata Bank while Customs Intelligence and Investigation Directorate reported that the group had laundered the money out of Bangladesh.
 Bangladesh Bank stopped Janata Bank from re-hiring Syful Shamsul Alam & Co as its audit company because it had found the company aided Crescent Group in embezzling money from the bank.
 Janata Bank was fined by Bangladesh Bank for providing undue favors to Beximco Group.

 In 2016, Rajib Hasan, a senior officer of the bank embezzled 19.3 million taka from client accounts.

 In 2018, the government sought to appointed Hedayetullah Al Mamun as chairman of the bank but reverse course following backlash against the appointment.
 The government instead appointed Luna Shamsuddoha, the first woman to head a state-owned bank in Bangladesh.
 Justices Zubayer Rahman Chowdhury and Md Iqbal Kabir of the High Court Division ordered Janata Bank to retake their recruitment test following the leak of the exam question papers.

 Janata Bank sought to reschedule loans to Root Group which had 10.49 billion taka in defaulted loans in August 2019.
 Jamaluddin Ahmed was appointed chairman of Janata Bank in August 2019.
 He is a former director of Bangladesh Bank and the general secretary of the Bangladesh Economic Association.
 He replaced Dr SM Mahfuzur Rahman.
 On 28 July 2020, Ahmed was replaced by SM Mahfuzur Rahman as chairman of the bank.
 In 2020, a cashier of the bank in Noakhali District, Liton Chandra Das, stole 20 million taka from the bank.
 Janata Bank made a loss of move than 50 billion taka in 2020.
 Bangladesh Bank recommended actions against the managing director of the bank, Md.
 Abdus Salam Azad.
 AnonTex Group sought to reschedule its outstanding loans.